htammen/n-odata-server/README.md

 * Batch requests.
 You have to configure your frontend to not using these.
 In SAPUI5 / OpenUI5 this can be done by setting a flag
 * Atom / XML request.
 As mentioned above we only support JSON.

+### Authentication and Authorization
+n-odata-server leverages the authentication and authorization mechanisms supplied by loopback.
+We have provided a [wiki page](https://github.com/htammen/n-odata-server/wiki/authorization) to help you get started easily with this topic.

 ### Logging
 We use [log4js](https://github.com/nomiddlename/log4js-node) for internal logging purposes.